-At the end of your divorce case in Colorado, the final document ordered by the Court is called a Decree of Dissolution of Marriage or Divorce Decree.
-The Decree is the document that finalizes your divorce.
+At the end of your divorce case, the final document ordered by the Court is called a Decree of Dissolution of Marriage or Divorce Decree.
+The Decree is the document that finalizes the end of your marriage.
 A Decree is more than just a piece of paper, it is a document that has specific requirements and describes certain actions approved by the Court.

-Colorado Revised Statute (CRS) section 14-10-106 lays out certain protocols for the Divorce Decree.
-First, the Colorado statute says that the Decree will be entered when the Court finds that one of the parties has been domiciled in the State of Colorado for ninety-one days prior to the commencement of the case.
-Next, the Court has to find that the marriage is irretrievably broken.
-Also, the Court has to find that ninety-one days have elapsed since acquiring jurisdiction over the respondent in the case.
+Colorado Revised Statute §14-10-106 lays out certain protocols for the Divorce Decree.
+First, the statute says that the Decree will be entered when the Court finds that one of the parties has lived in the State of Colorado for ninety-one days prior to the commencement of the case.
+Next, the Court must find that the marriage is irretrievably broken and that ninety-one days has passed since acquiring jurisdiction over the respondent in the case.

-Further, if a party is requesting a name change or name restoration, the Decree should state that this change is not detrimental to any person or for the purposes of defrauding any third-party creditors.
+Additionally, if a party is requesting a name change or restoration, the Decree should state that this change is not detrimental to any person or for the purposes of defrauding any third-party creditors.
 Unless the appealing party is appealing a finding that the marriage is irretrievably broken, the marriage will be dissolved and the parties will be free to remarry if they so choose.

 Just remember that at the end of a long journey, your family law divorce case, your goal is to get a divorce decree.
 This piece of paper is the final document you need to be officially divorced.

-If you have questions about your Colorado Springs divorce, contact us Springs Law Group at (719) 299-5777.
-The family law lawyers at Springs Law Group are skilled advocates who care about your case and can help guide you with a plan for success.
+If you have questions about your Colorado Springs divorce, contact us at Springs Law Group.
+The family attorneys at our firm are skilled advocates who care about your case and could help guide you with a plan for success.